A newly-updated luxury vessel with an expert team, fantastic facilities, and exciting safarisfrom $343 /day

-Infiniti is an internationally acclaimed liveaboard which was custom designed and built specifically for divers.
-After its construction in 2013, in Thailand, Infiniti operated within the Andaman Islands, and was listed among the top 25 luxury experiences of India.
-The newly renovated vessel has since moved to the Philippines to explore the many islands, vibrant coral reefs and rich marine life.
-Infiniti is the only liveaboard in the Philippines which is classed & certified by RINA for unrestricted navigation in the open sea – ensuring maximum safety and comfort.
+Infiniti is an internationally acclaimed liveaboard which was custom-designed and built by divers for divers.
+After its construction in 2013, in Thailand, Infiniti operated within the Andaman Islands and was listed among the top 25 luxury experiences of India.
+The newly renovated vessel has since moved to the Philippines, offering luxurious and exciting seven-day trips exploring the region’s many islands, vibrant coral reefs and rich marine life.
+Infiniti is the only liveaboard in the Philippines, which is classed and certified by RINA for unrestricted navigation in the open ocean – ensuring maximum safety and comfort.

-Infiniti boasts a large shaded dive deck, which is specifically designed for easy diving, and two 5-meter tenders.
-The dive deck boasts personal dive stations for each guest as well as freshwater rinsing tanks.
-Top of the line scuba equipment can be rented onboard and free Nitrox is also available.
-Guests can do up to 4 dives per day, including night dives, and snorkelling is available for non-divers.
-Infinity also features a brand new camera room which is equipped with charging stations, work spaces, shelves, drawers, computer and media centre, plasma screens and camera rinse tanks.
-This vessel is equipped with world-class safety features such as emergency management systems, fire-fighting appliances including a CO-2 room, and state of the art navigation and communication electronics.
+Infiniti boasts a large shaded dive deck, custom-designed for easy equipment storage, kit-up, and buddy checks, as well as two dive tenders.
+This boat features individual dive stations for each guest as well as dedicated freshwater rinsing tanks for electronics.
+Top of the line scuba equipment can be rented onboard, and nitrox is also available.
+Guests are invited to dive up to four times per day, including night and dusk dives, led by a highly-skilled international team of PADI professionals and eagle-eyed local spotters.
+Infinity also features a brand new camera room which is equipped with charging stations, workspaces, shelves, drawers, computer and media centre, plasma screens and camera rinse tanks.

 - Pack plenty of sun protection and all the essentials from home, as shopping is non-existent in these remote diving areas!

 - You’ll need Advanced Open Water certification and 30 logged dives to join Infiniti’s most adventurous itineraries.